-Interestingly enough 3D printing actually employs the “additive” manufacturing process, this means that the solid object is created by adding layers of the raw material as opposed to “subtractive” process used in conventional manufacturing, through which an object is built by selectively removing the raw material to obtain a pre-defined structure.
+Interestingly enough 3D printing actually employs the “additive” manufacturing process, which means that the solid object is created by adding layers of the raw material as opposed to “subtractive” process used in conventional manufacturing, through which an object is built by selectively removing the raw material to obtain a pre-defined structure.

 After this a material is selected which the printer would use to print the object, this can be chosen from a plethora of options including plastic, rubber or metal.
-The printing process consists of creating the object layer by successive layer.
+The printing process consists of creating the object layer by the successive layer.
 Different printers employ different techniques for creating these layers.
-The printer continues to deposit layer on top of layer until the completion.
+The printer continues to deposit a layer on top of the layer until the completion.
 The various layers are automatically amalgamated to create the three-dimensional prototype.

 The printing process can typically take anywhere between a few hours to entire days depending on the complexity and size of the object to be printed.

-What Can A 3D Printer Make
+What Can A 3D Printer Make?

-Theoretically anything which can be digitally visualized can be printed.
+Theoretically, anything which can be digitally visualized can be printed.
 The only limitation at present is the restriction on size and material which can be employed for 3D printing.
 It is being extensively used for art, industries, space research, health care and across several other varied industries.

 Here are some examples of what a 3D printer can make:

-1. In the health care domain 3D printing has been employed to create hearing aids, prosthetics limbs and dental fixtures.
+1. In the health care domain, 3D printing has been employed to create hearing aids, prosthetics limbs, and dental fixtures.
 Researchers are working on printing human tissues which could be transplanted in human bodies.

 2. NASA has employed 3D printing to build parts of rockets and spaceships.
 Scientists are already working on 3D printers which can be employed in zero gravity to use it on the International Space station.